 Back in the day, I would de-prioritize self-care.
-I over-worked myself and didn’t get enough rest, and it affected my overall wellbeing.
+I over-worked myself and didn’t get enough rest, and it affected my overall well-being.
 Over the last few years, I have definitely improved this.
 I now make self-care a priority!
-Even as I have transitioned into being a mom, I still make time for myself (this has been especially important this year!
-Gotta love 2020!)
+Even as I have transitioned into being a mom, I still make time for myself.

 Here are a few of my favorite self-care tips for runners:

 I know from my own experience that running can be addictive, and once you feel that runner’s high, you can’t get enough!
 But it is important to make sure you are taking time to rest and let your body recover.
 Make your rest days truly about rest.
 It can be tempting to replace your rest days with some other form of intense exercise, but you’ll be able to perform better in the long run if you let your body rest.